hugomelendez/openshift-cicd-pipelines/docs/workshop/example4/README.md

-# Example 4 -Pipeline Template
+# Example 4 - Pipeline Template

-In this example we will see that a pipeline can be created with a Template.
+In this example a template is created to create a pipeline.

 ## Steps

-First we need to create the template, for that we will export the previously created pipeline:
+To create the template, the previously created pipeline is exported in YAML format:

     oc get bc hello-service -o yaml -n hello-dev > cd-pipeline.yaml

-With that we need to create a Template using the next YAML:
+The next snippet is an empty Template that must be completed with the result of the export:

     apiVersion: v1
     kind: Template